evilusean/Pysean/Python-Live-Chat-App/README.md

 Line 32-33, if no name input, will give you an error message if you forget to input a name <br/>
 Line 35-36, If join is pressed and if you don't enter a code, will return to home and give you an error message asking for a code <br/>
 Line 38, takes the room code as input <br/>
-Line 39-43,if create is pressed they will create a new room with new code, if they have a name and room code, but it doesn't exist will give error
+Line 39-43,if create is pressed they will create a new room with new code, if they have a name and room code, but it doesn't exist will give error <br/>
-Line 41, Creates a members count dictionary, and a list for messages that will get filled in Line 45-46, saves name and room in the session that is stored on server in case they refresh or send another request Line 47, returns the redirect for the room they are joining Line 49, return render_template("home.html") #Renders the homepage located in the templates file
+Line 41, Creates a members count dictionary, and a list for messages that will get filled in <br/>
+Line 45-46, saves name and room in the session that is stored on server in case they refresh or send another request <br/>
+Line 47, returns the redirect for the room they are joining <br/>
+Line 49, return render_template("home.html") #Renders the homepage located in the templates file <br/>

 <p align="left">
 <img src="https://github.com/evilusean/Pysean/blob/main/Python-Live-Chat-App/static/Images/3Room.jpg"</left>
 </p>

+Line 51, @app.route("/room") routes to the room.html in the templates folder Line 52, Room Function
+Line 53-54, Session checks for room, ensures you filled out the home page form and input a name, or if the room has not been created, you can't join
+Line 55, returns redirect for home if you are missing some information so you can't just join /room Line 57, renders room.html with 4 character code as room name,

 <p align="left">
 <img src="https://github.com/evilusean/Pysean/blob/main/Python-Live-Chat-App/static/Images/4Message.jpg"</left>